qqiao/webapp/README.md

 # webapp
-Helper functions for Go based web applications.
+Reusable components and helper functions for common use cases for Go based web applications.

 ### Installation